zhouyuheng2003/DSD2024-rock-house/README.md

 2. Update the "Interests" items.

-2024.4.24：[Gantt Diagram](//github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Group%20Document/gantt.png) Updated.
-Later than expected by quite a bit though.https:/
+2024.4.24：[Our Gantt Diagram](//github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Group%20Document/gantt.png) is ready.
+Later than expected by quite a bit though.

 2024.4.24：Latest update of Interface Specification from v.5 to v.6.2:
   1. Add the 'VisitTime' to HuntedList.